 A heads-up: don’t use a pressure washer in cleaning your brick walls since it can gouge out mortar.

 Painting – Apply a coat of top-quality latex primer.
 Allow the primer to dry.
 Next, apply top-quality latex paint or any paint formulated explicitly for masonry.
 Ideally, use a long-nap paint roller to cover the most surface and then a paintbrush to touch up grouts and crevices.

 Since brick has a lot of texture, there’s a possibility of dripping paint.
 Keep an eye out for runs.
 Apply a second coat.

 Since painting brick is a one-off decision, you must be sure about the color and finish of your chosen paint.
 It’s almost impossible to remove paint from brick.

 Plaster or veneer plaster

-Plaster, also called veneer plaster or skim coat, is a type of cementitious substrate.
-It is subject to alkalinity and efflorescence (e.g., it tends to produce white powder and has the properties of limestone or chalk, which is carried to the surface by water).
+Plaster also called veneer plaster or skim coat, is a type of cement substrate.
+It is subject to alkalinity and efflorescence.

 The substrates above are the most commonly used in houses and many businesses.
-When you are ready to begin painting, consider the type of substrate you have to determine how best to prepare it for painting.
-Then, when you are ready to begin house painting in Concord, you’ll know what to do.
+It helps to know the type of substrate in your home to help you determine the correct preparation and what type of paint is needed.
+Then, when you are ready to begin house painting in Concord, you will know what to do.